 Another challenge was working with the academic community.
 For example, they wanted to use zip codes to find out where people were.
 This won’t work in Lowndes County!
 It’s those kinds of assumptions that make it clear that someone is not familiar with a rural community.

 Looking back at the full scope of your work — bringing national recognition to this issue and defending wrongfully pursued people in Lowndes County — what achievement are you most proud of?

 I am proud of the fact that people are talking about this and we are now aware of the problems going on.
 I am very proud that we have global partners that are working on solutions with us, including universities who have reached out to us and want to contribute to this work.

 I am also proud that I am writing a book!
 When I first started this work, I was told by a prominent engineer that no one was going to be interested in wastewater because it isn’t sexy.
 He also said that people wouldn’t care about rural issues because they are “out of sight, out of mind.”
 Clearly, that has not been the case.
 We have made it possible for people to talk about sanitation without shame, because there was a time when people didn’t want to talk about this.
 Now we can talk about it and work through solutions.
 And people are interested!
 I’ve hosted Bernie Sanders, Cory Booker, Jane Fonda, and others who want to see the issue first-hand and who want to be part of the solution.

-The book is scheduled to come out in October 2020 and is called Waste: Uncovering the Dirty Truth about Sewage and Inequality in Rural America.
+The book is scheduled to come out in October 2020 and is called Waste: One Woman’s Fight Against America’s Dirty Secret.
 It talks about wastewater and how I actually got involved in this work.
 It also shows the intersection between civil rights, environmental justice, and climate justice.
 I feel good about it because if we’re going to find long-term solutions it’s going to be a collaborative process that will make a difference for communities all over the world.